The phalanges are ______ to the humerus. | Channels for Pearson+

 1

-Step 2: Identify the anatomical structures mentioned.
-The phalanges are the bones in the fingers and toes, while the humerus is the upper arm bone that connects to the shoulder.
+Step 2: Identify the anatomical structures mentioned in the question.
+The phalanges are the bones of the fingers or toes, and the humerus is the upper arm bone that connects to the shoulder.

 Step 3: Determine the relationship between the phalanges and the humerus.
-The phalanges are located farther away from the shoulder (the point of attachment for the humerus) compared to the humerus itself.
+The phalanges are located farther away from the shoulder (the point of attachment of the humerus) compared to the humerus itself.

-Step 4: Apply the definition of 'distal.'
-Since the phalanges are farther away from the point of attachment (the shoulder), they are considered distal to the humerus.
+Step 4: Apply the correct anatomical term based on the relationship.
+Since the phalanges are farther away from the point of attachment (the shoulder), the correct term to describe their position relative to the humerus is 'distal.'

-Step 5: Confirm that 'distal' is the correct answer based on the anatomical relationship described, as it accurately reflects the position of the phalanges relative to the humerus.
+Step 5: Review the other options to ensure they do not fit the relationship.
+'Medial' does not apply because the phalanges are not closer to the midline relative to the humerus.
+'Proximal' does not apply because the phalanges are farther away, not closer.
+'Superior' does not apply because the phalanges are not above the humerus.

 Watch next